-A non-U.S. corporation will be classified as a Passive Foreign Investment Company (a PFIC) for any taxable year if at least 75% of its gross income consists of passive income (such as dividends, interest, rents, royalties - other than rents or royalties derived in the active conduct of a trade or business and received from an unrelated person - or gains on the disposition of certain minority interests), or at least 50% of the average value of its assets consists of assets that produce, or are held for the production of, passive income.
-We currently believe that we were not a PFIC for the year ended December 31, 2016.
+A non-U.S. corporation will be classified as a Passive Foreign Investment Company (a PFIC) for any taxable year if at least 75% of its gross income consists of passive income (which is generally subject to certain exceptions for active businesses, dividends, interest, rents and royalties and gains from the sales of property generating such income), or at least 50% of the average value of its assets consists of assets that produce, or are held for the production of, passive income.
+We currently believe that we were not a PFIC for the year ended December 31, 2017.
 However, this conclusion is a factual determination that must be made at the close of each year and is based on, among other things, a valuation of our ordinary shares and assets, which will likely change from time to time.
-If we were characterized as a PFIC for any taxable year, a U.S. Shareholder would suffer adverse tax consequences.
+If we were characterized as a PFIC for any taxable year, a U.S. Shareholder could suffer adverse tax consequences under certain circumstances.
 These consequences may include having gains realized on the disposition of ordinary shares treated as ordinary income rather than capital gains and being subject to punitive interest charges on certain dividends and on the proceeds of the sale or other disposition of the ordinary shares.
 Furthermore, dividends paid by a PFIC are not eligible to be treated as "qualified dividend income" (as discussed above).